• Feeling isolated? You're not alone.

 :screamcat: Prosopagnosia - 'face blindness' (not uncommon I believe?).

 :screamcat: Alexithymia - emotional blindness (also not uncommon?), seems to cover more than just emotions though, other sensations appear to be affected.
+Probably a dose of Male Normative Alexithymia too.

 :screamcat: APD (Auditory Processing Disorder) - Auditory dyslexia — also called dysphonetic dyslexia or phonological dyslexia ("sorry, what was that you said?
 No, didn't quite catch that...?
 Can you repea..." <and so on>).
-Pre-ASD diagnosis I named it "aural dyslexia".
+Pre-ASD diagnosis I named it (to myself) "aural dyslexia".
 Interesting I never tried to look it up back then; more denial?

 :screamcat: Aphantasia - lack of internal visual imagery (sometimes known as Dysikonesia when effecting all the senses), at the furthest end of that spectrum (not so common).